JimMcL/trajr/README.md

 ## Installation
+    $ install.packages("trajr")

+Or to install the latest development version directly from Github:

     $ install.packages("devtools")
     $ devtools::install_github("JimMcL/trajr")

-or else
+Or else, to install from Github **and** get the user documentation (vignette):

+    $ install.packages("devtools")
     $ devtools::install_github("JimMcL/trajr", build_vignettes = TRUE)

-to install trajr from github with vignettes (which are user guides).
 Unfortunately, installing vignettes can be time-consuming.

 ## Using trajr